chriskrycho/v4.chriskrycho.com/now.txt

 ---
 Title: Now
-Subtitle: Last updated Monday, November 13, 2017.
+Subtitle: Last updated Tuesday, January 16, 2018.
 ---

 ## Life

-* We've just moved to Colorado---we left North Carolina in mid-October.
+* We've just moved to Colorado---we left North Carolina in mid-October, 2017.
 We're buying a ridiculously amazing house on a ridiculously amazing lot: literally a mountain lake house in the foothills of the Front Range in Monument, Colorado.
 * We got to see totality in the 2017 total solar eclipse!
 It was the most amazing thing I've ever seen.

 ## Speaking